ZupIT/horusec-docs/content/en/cli/analysis-tools/open-source-tools/security-tools.md

 ---
-title: Security Tools
+title: Other Tools
 weight: 49
 description: >-
-  Here, you will find more information about SAST tools used by Horusec in the analysis.
+  In this section, you will find more information about tools used by Horusec in the analysis.
 ---

 ---
+## **Other Tools**
+There are SAST tools which Horusec works in vulnerabilities identification.
+Check them below:

 ### Bandit